OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

     *   information when you choose to provide ratings, taste preferences, account settings (including preferences set in the "Account" section of our website), or otherwise provide information to us through our service or elsewhere.

-*   **Information we collect automatically:** We collect information about you and your use of our service, your interactions with us and our advertising, as well as information regarding your computer or other Netflix capable devices you might use to access our service (such as gaming systems, smart TVs, mobile devices, set top boxes, and other streaming media devices).
+*   **Information we collect automatically:** We collect information about you and your use of our service, your interactions with us and our advertising, as well as information regarding your network, network devices, and your computer or other Netflix capable devices you might use to access our service (such as gaming systems, smart TVs, mobile devices, set top boxes, and other streaming media devices).
 This information includes:

     *   your activity on the Netflix service, such as title selections, shows you have watched, and search queries.